1. News

 But choice has its downsides, too.
 As consumers, it’s largely up to us to pick the right service or product for us and our business.
 Sometimes we make a bad decision.
 And that’s OK if the choice extends to a brand of coffee or a new shampoo – but in tax advice, errors and bad decisions are altogether more costly.

-ForrestBrown is keen to ensure businesses have all the information needed to make good decisions.
-There are quite a few R&D marketing myths and fibs swirling out there.
+ForrestBrown is keen to ensure that businesses have all the information needed to make good decisions.
+There are quite a few R&D marketing myths and fibs that you might encounter.

-The market is competitive, and the incentive is quite lucrative.
+The market is competitive, and the incentive is beneficial.
 As such, advisers make eye-catching claims to stand out online.
-Not all these claims are necessarily irresponsible or bad (although some are downright misleading).
+Not all these claims are necessarily irresponsible or bad (although some are misleading).
 But engaging with these claims requires a measure of reading between the lines.

 R&D tax marketing myths